 Find out more about this Royal retreat and Windsor Castle’s dramatic history.
 From fun facts and monarchic milestones, explore the past and present of the world’s oldest and largest occupied castle with our interactive infographic series.

 How to get there:

-- Windsor & Eton Riverside is outside zones 1 – 6 of the London Transport Network and falls in the First Western Rail Network so your travel will be included in your package if you opt for The London Pass with Travel
+- Windsor & Eton Central is outside zones 1 – 6 of the London Transport Network and falls in the First Western Rail Network so your travel will be included in your package if you opt for The London Pass with Travel